CPHS/OPHS Glossary of Terms

 Sponsor:

-not actually conduct, the research (e.g., a pharmaceutical company).
+actually conduct, the research (e.g., a pharmaceutical company).
+The

-The sponsor may or may not also be the entity that is funding the
+sponsor may or may not also be the entity that is funding the research.

 Sponsor-Investigator: